 We love our membership to the Providence Children’s Museum because the kids find something new they love every time they go & we know they are learning valuable skills.

-The mission of Providence Children’s Museum is to inspire and celebrate learning through active play and exploration.
+The mission of the Providence Children’s Museum is to inspire and celebrate learning through active play and exploration.
 The Museum welcomes children and adults of all backgrounds and from all communities by:

--Presenting hands-on, play-based exhibits and programs that explore arts, culture and science, technology, engineering and math.
+-Presenting hands-on, play-based exhibits and programs that explore arts, culture and science, technology, engineering, and math.

 -Fostering children’s cognitive, social, emotional and physical development.